Conveyancing - First time buyer - Moving home - Buying a home

 While lenders usually do a mortgage valuation, it is advisable to get an independent property survey.
 A valuation mostly checks how much the property is worth for lending.
 On the other hand, a survey will give you a detailed look at the property's condition.
 It can find any problems, defects, or maintenance needs in the property before you sign on the dotted line.

-Hiring a surveyor early, maybe even before you make an offer, lets you take your time to look at the findings.
+Hiring a surveyor early, soon after your offer is accepted, lets you take your time to look at the findings.
 You can address any worries and even change the purchase price based on what you find out in the survey.
+This careful approach can help you avoid delays from unexpected issues.
+It gives you peace of mind about the property's condition and can help you save money on repairs in the future, and it can help explain why conveyancing may be slower if major issues appear at this point in the process.

 Step 6: Keep your documentation ready and organised